 Paul Pierce: “Doncic will win the MVP next season”

-Pierce was asked about one of the significant moments in his career - the 2010 finals against a Lakers side led by Pau Gasol and Kobe Bryant: “When you go against some of the best players in history like Kobe Bryant and Pau Gasol, it is not an easy task.
+One of the moments of his career that the former player was asked about was the 2010 Finals against a Lakers led by Pau Gasol and Kobe Bryant: “When you go against some of the best players in history like Kobe Bryant and Pau Gasol, it’s not an easy task.
 We were a team with great players like Kevin and Ray and we had one of the best defenses in NBA history because we were healthy.
-By the time we got to the finals we lost Perkins in the seventh and Pau had a great match I really think if we had Perkins we would have won,” he explained.
+By the time we got to the Finals we lost Perkins in the seventh and Pau had a great game, I really believe that if we had Perkins we would have won.”

-Pierce also gave his thoughts on who has impressed him in the modern game.
-He confessed his admiration for Giannis Antetokounmpo, “I think he has been the best player in the NBA for the last three or four years.
-I love his tenacity, his hunger for victory and everything he gives to basketball with his intensity and leadership, I would love to have been able to share the court with him,” adding that he puts him above Luka Doncic, although he believes that the Slovenian “will be the MVP of the league next year”.
+On the league’s current big name players, Pierce confessed his admiration for Giannis Antetokounmpo’s game: “I think he’s been the best player in the NBA for the last three or four years.
+I love his tenacity, his hunger to win and everything he gives to basketball with his intensity and leadership, I would love to have been able to share the court with him”, and puts him above Luka Doncic, although he believes that the Slovenian “will be the MVP of the league next year”.

-The forward is fascinated by the new generation of players in the NBA and enthused about the great talent that has come from Europe in recent years: “I love the fact that players around the world are showing everyone that this sport can be played in any country.
-This also demonstrates the reach of NBA programs around the world to help players develop. (...)
-This is a global sport, you can play from anywhere, all you need is a ball, a basket and a little hard work”.
+Pierce, now 44-years-old is still an avid fan of the game and a regular television analyst for the NBA.
+The former player is fascinated by the new generations of emerging talent in the league and highlighted the great talent coming from Europe in recent years: “I love the fact that players around the world are showing everyone that this sport can be played in any country.
+This also shows the reach of NBA programs around the world to help players develop (...)
+This is a global sport, you can play it from anywhere, all you need is a ball, a basket and some hard work”.